agidincom/en/home.md

 For long-term users, we pay as you go flexibly based on AI power consumption: start at a penny!
 Pay as you go!
 No need not pay!

-(Suggestion: You can [join one of our communities](https://u.aippia.com/#/pages/user-resource) at first, contact customer service to obtain a promo code, then to register, you can get doubled rewards)

 ### Globalization and Localization

 We are open to the whole world and provide global service at [🔗 aippia.com](https://u.aippia.com)